LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 ## OKRs

+- [All About OKRs: How To Set Them, Achieve Them, And Track Them In Trello](https://blog.trello.com/okrs-set-achieve-track-trello) - by Kevan Lee.
+Takeaway: A concise and clear description of what OKRs are and how to create them (i.e., for both productivity as well as agile/cultural reasons).

 - [Applying OKRs](https://dannorth.net/2017/05/01/applying-okrs) - by Dan North.
 Takeaway: Insights from Dan about working with companies applying Objectives and Key Results; do's and dont's.

 - [Beyond OKRs: The Formula for High Performing Teams](http://eleganthack.com/beyond-okrs-the-formula-for-high-performing-teams/) (video) - by Christina Wodtke.
 Takeaway: the creator of Radical Focus talks about different kinds of teams, team-building, experiential learning, and more.